chronosis/secret-key/README.md

 ```

 ### .create(passphrase[, iv][,  timestamp])
-Returns a new UUID and API Key pair.
-If no `iv` is passed, then a new uuid is used.
-If no `timestamp` is passed, then current time is used.
+Returns a new secret key with iv and timestamp for reverse verification.
+If no `iv` is passed, then a new uuid created and used.
+If no `timestamp` is passed, then the current time is used.
 If no `passphrase` is passed, then a `ReferenceError` is thrown indicating that the required parameter is missing
 ```es2016
 secretKey.create('1EEA6DC-JAM4DP2-PHVYPBN-V0XCJ9X');
 ```